adblockplus/web.adblockplus.org/pages/module-ownership.md

 * {{set-priotities Set the priority of new issues and reject them if necessary}}
 * {{tackle-priorities Ensure all high priority issues get tackled}}

+## {{peer-role-title Peers}}

+{{peer-role-text One person tends to not be enough to take care of a module.
+Therefore module owners can designate peers that can also review and approve code, and otherwise help with their responsibilities.}}

 ## {{super-reviewer-role-title Super reviewers}}

 {{super-reviewer-role-text Each module has a designated super reviewer, who will oversee things at a higher level.}}